Tuna Salad Recipe with Pasta

 adding dill and red onions to tuna pasta salad

-Store any leftover Tuna Pasta Salad in the fridge, covered, for up to 3 days!
+Store any leftovers in the fridge, covered in an airtight container, for up to 3 days!
 The longer it sits the better it tastes.
 Perfect as lunch, as a snack, or as a side dish!

 Freezing or Make Ahead – I don’t recommend freezing this salad because of the mayo- it doesn’t thaw and remix very well.
 You can make this salad ahead of time (the day before) before you need it and store in the fridge until ready to serve.